 “…there is one little thing that many an old Scout can do for us… …and that is to help in the collection we are making of historical records of the Movement.
 Good photographs of really interesting incidents connected with Scouting are especially in demand, but also records, anecdotes, etc.”

 Robert Baden-Powell, April 1918

 Over the last 100 years the Collection has grown to around 250,000 items, from uniform and badges to artwork and even the Baden-Powell’s caravan.
 The stories held within the Collection chart the launch and development of Scouting from world famous events such as the Brownsea Island Camp to the individual experiences of thousands of Scouts whose time in the Movement has helped them on life’s journey.
 Unfortunately most of these items are currently inaccessible to visitors and are kept in the Collections Store.

 The Scouts are about to embark on an incredible journey to develop the first official UK museum of Scouting

-We need to raise a total of £8.5 million to enable the delivery of:
+We need to raise funds to enable the delivery of:

 - A museum with permanent and temporary exhibition spaces to make our unique stories and objects available to the public for the first time.